 Illinois employment laws state that an employer cannot retaliate against you while pursuing a workers’ compensation claim.
 If an employer discharges an employee in retaliation to a workers comp claim, they can be subject to legal action.

-Our skilled attorneys provide legal representation to clients seeking compensation for on-the-job injuries through the Illinois Workers' Compensation Commission (formerly known as the Illinois Industrial Commission) and those seeking Social Security Disability benefits.
-Agruss Law Firm workers’ compensation lawyers can hold employers responsible for laws they break to recover the damages you’re entitled to.
+Our skilled attorneys provide legal representation to clients seeking compensation for on-the-job injuries through the Illinois Workers’ Compensation Commission (formerly known as the Illinois Industrial Commission) and those seeking Social Security Disability benefits.
+Mike Agruss Law workers’ compensation lawyers can hold employers responsible for laws they break to recover the damages you’re entitled to.

 Workplace Injury Lawsuits